kshaffer/cognition/quiz1.md

 4. What is the difference between major and (natural) minor scales?

-5. What is the difference between simple and compound meter?
+5. Define simple meter.

-6. Define recognition.
+6. Define compound meter.

-7. Define recollection.
+7. Define recognition.

-8. When two different strings on a guitar are plucked/strummed simultaneously, why do we hear two pitches instead of one?
+8. Define recollection.

 9. What is one problem with Snyder's organization of music (events, melodic/rhythmic patterns, large-scale form) according to three modes of temporal processing (echoic, short-term, long-term memory)?